HaghverdiLab/scHiC-Energy-Landscape/scripts/simulated-annealing-monte-carlo/sa_desktop_README.md

 This parameter specifies how many simulated annealing trajectories are performed.

-In our study, `1068` corresponds to the number of **OPC (Oligodendrocyte Precursor Cell)** cells.
+In our study, `1068` corresponds to the number of **OPC** cells.
 Because OPCs are multipotent progenitor cells that can differentiate into **ASC** and **OGC**, the simulated annealing algorithm is initialized once from each OPC cell.
 Consequently, one optimization trajectory is generated for every OPC cell.

 #### Number of nearest neighbors